 You are here

-NSF now requires proposers to certify that they have a plan for creating and maintaining Safe and Inclusive Working Environment(s) for projects that include off-campus work or off-site research.
+The National Science Foundation (NSF) requires proposers to certify that they have a plan for creating and maintaining Safe and Inclusive Working Environment(s) for projects that include off-campus or off-site research.

 NSF recognizes that a community effort is essential to eliminate sexual and other forms of harassment in science and to build inclusive scientific climates where people can learn, grow, and thrive.
 U-M’s Standard Practice Guide (SPG) supports these goals.